Planaria: Application of planaria in research

-These invertebrates are valuable models in toxicology, neuroscience, and pharmacology, offering ethical and cost-effective alternatives to vertebrate testing.
-Planaria’s simple nervous system, high sensitivity to environmental changes, and well-characterized genome make them particularly useful for studying chemical toxicity, wound healing, and neuroregeneration.
-Their ease of maintenance in laboratory settings further enhances their appeal for research.
-In pharmacology and neuroscience, planaria provide a unique opportunity to study the effects of psychoactive compounds, including investigations into drug addiction and withdrawal responses.
-In drug delivery studies, they can be used to assess the biocompatibility and potential irritancy of pharmaceutical formulations, providing insight into their effects on biological tissues.
-Additionally, their remarkable ability to regenerate lost body parts makes them an important model for stem cell research, offering insights into cellular and molecular mechanisms of regeneration.
+Planaria's use as an ethical and cost-effective alternative to vertebrate testing makes it commonly used in toxicology, neuroscience, and pharmacology.
+Planaria’s simple nervous system, high sensitivity to environmental changes, low maintenance in laboratory settings and well-characterized genome make them particularly useful for studying chemical toxicity, wound healing, and neuro-regeneration.
+In pharmacology and neuroscience, planaria are used to study the effects of psychoactive compounds, including investigations into drug addiction and withdrawal responses.
+In drug delivery studies, they are sometimes used to assess the bio-compatibility and potential irritancy of pharmaceutical formulations Additionally, their ability to regenerate lost body parts also makes them a common model for stem cell research.

 Using advanced genetic analysis (phylogenomics), scientists confirmed that the family of land planarians, Geoplanidae, is divided into two main sister groups (clades):

 One group consists of the subfamilies Bipaliinae and Microplaninae.

 The other group consists of Rhynchodeminae and Geoplaninae.